Microwave Green Beans (Fast & Easy Method)

 What is the best way to store fresh green beans?

-How much green beans are needed per serving?
+How many green beans per serving?

-How can I tell if my green beans are over cooked?
+How can I tell if my green beans are overcooked?

 green beans on white plate with chopped almonds on top

-Other green bean recipes
+More green bean recipes

 top view of green beans on white plate with chopped almonds on top

-Print Recipe Pin Save Recipe
+Print Recipe Pin

 Rate this recipe here